Parkinson Disease and Dementia

-Initially, Parkinson disease causes physical symptoms.
-Problems with cognitive function, including forgetfulness and difficulty with concentration, may arise later.
-As the disease gets worse with time, many people develop dementia, which causes profound memory loss and makes it difficult to maintain relationships with others.
+Parkinson disease causes physical symptoms at first.
+Problems with cognitive function, including forgetfulness and trouble with concentration, may arise later.
+As the disease gets worse with time, many people develop dementia.
+This can cause profound memory loss and makes it hard to maintain relationships.

 Parkinson disease dementia can cause problems with:

 - Problem solving

 If you have Parkinson disease and dementia, in time, you likely won't be able to live by yourself.
 Dementia affects your ability to care of yourself, even if you can still physically do daily tasks.

 Experts don't understand how or why dementia often occurs with Parkinson disease.
 It’s clear, though, that dementia and problems with cognitive function are linked to changes in the brain that cause problems with movement.
 As with Parkinson disease, dementia occurs when nerve cells degenerate, leading to chemical changes in the brain.
 Parkinson disease dementia may be treated with medicines also used to treat Alzheimer's disease, another type of dementia.